intel/neural-compressor/neural_compressor/pruner/README.md

-Pruning Criteria determines how should the weights of a neural network be scored and pruned.
-In the image below, pruning scores are represented by neurons' color and those with the lowest scores are pruned.
-The magnitude and gradient are widely used to score the weights.
-Currently, Intel Neural Compressor supports **magnitude**, **gradient**, **snip** and **snip_momentum** criteria; pruning criteria is defined along with pruning type in Intel Neural Compressor configurations.
+Pruning Criteria determines how should the weights of a neural network are scored and pruned.
+In the image below, pruning score is represented by neurons' color and those with the lowest scores are pruned.
+The magnitude and the gradient are widely used to score the weights.
+Currently, Intel Neural Compressor supports **magnitude**, **gradient**, **snip** and **snip_momentum** criteria; pruning criteria is defined along with pruning type of Intel Neural Compressor configurations.

 - Magnitude

-  The algorithm prunes the weight by the lowest absolute value at each layer with given sparsity target.
+  The algorithm prunes the weight by the lowest absolute value of each layer with given sparsity target.

 - Gradient

-  The algorithm prunes the weight by the lowest gradient value at each layer with given sparsity target.
+  The algorithm prunes the weight by the lowest gradient value of each layer with given sparsity target.

 - SNIP

   The algorithm prunes the dense model at its initialization, by analyzing the weights' effect to the loss function when they are masked.
-Please refer to the original [paper](https://arxiv.org/abs/1810.02340) for details
+Please refer to the original [paper](https://arxiv.org/abs/1810.02340) for more details.

 - SNIP with momentum

-  The algorithm improves original SNIP algorithm and introduces weights' score maps which updates in a momentum way.\
+  The algorithm improves original SNIP algorithm and introduces weights' scored maps which update in a momentum way.\
   In the following formula, $n$ is the pruning step and $W$ and $G$ are model's weights and gradients respectively.
   $$Score_{n} = 1.0 \times Score_{n-1} + 0.9 \times |W_{n} \times G_{n}|$$